Skip to main content

 Get TURN server latencies

-This function returns all available TURN server regions with latencies.
+This function returns all available TURN server regions latencies.

 FMultiRegistry::GetApiClient()->TurnManager.GetTurnServerLatencies(THandler<TArray<TPair<FString, float>>>::CreateLambda(